-All participants will be expected to attend the mandatory DeCal class for their trip during the fall 2013 semester.
+All participants will be expected to attend the mandatory DeCal class for their trip during the fall semester.
 DeCals are 6-8pm on Wednesdays, starting in September.
 The purpose of the DeCal is to give participants a greater understanding of the geography, history, and socioeconomic issues of the trip to make it an even better experience.
 The DeCal is also an opportunity for participants and break leaders to get to know each other and prepare for two weeks of service!

-Applications to become an Alternative Breaks Leader in the 2014-2015 academic year will be live in late March 2014.
+Applications to become an Alternative Breaks Leader in the 2016-2017 open in March 2016.

 As an Alternative Breaks Leader, you will have the opportunity to develop:

 As a Break Leader, you will connect and partner with organizations that engage in a particular social justice issue.
 You will also be able to influence and inspire other students towards meaningful service through your work.

 Alternative Breaks seeks to partner with organizations that promote social justice within their communities by sending service groups for one-week or two-week projects during Cal students' academic Spring (March 19-25, 2016) and Winter breaks (January 2-16, 2016).